-To this extent, LBE makes it possible to fully exploit the power and functionality of modern SMT solvers: First, the capability of modern SMT solvers to perform large amounts of Boolean reasoning allows for handling large Boolean combinations of atomic expressions, instead of simple conjunctions.
-Second, the capability of some SMT solvers (e.g., [10]) to perform All-SMT and interpolation allows for efficient computation of Boolean abstractions and interpolants, respectively.
-SMT-based Boolean abstraction and interpolation were shown to outperform previous approaches [11], [12], [18], especially when dealing with complex formulas.
-With SBE, instead, the use of modern SMT technology does not lead to significant improvements of the overall ART-based algorithm, because each SMT query involves only simple conjunctions.4
+To this extent, LBE makes it possible to fully exploit the power and functionality of modern SMT solvers: First, the capability of modern SMT solvers of performing large amounts of Boolean reasoning allows for handling possiblybig Boolean combinations of atomic expressions, instead of simple conjunctions.
+Second, the capability of some SMT solvers to perform All-SMT and interpolant computation (see, e.g., [7]) allows for effectively performing SMT-based Boolean abstraction computation [8], [15] and interpolationbased counterexample analysis [9] respectively, which was shown to outperform previous approaches, especially when dealing with complex formulas.
+With SBE, instead, the use of modern SMT technology does not lead to significant improvements of the whole ART-based algorithm, because each SMT query involves simple (and often small) conjunctions only.

 IV.
-PERFORMANCE EVALUATION
+Performance Evaluation

 Implementation.
-In order to evaluate the proposed verification method, we integrate our algorithm as a new component into the configurable software verification toolkit CPACHECKER [8].
+In order to evaluate the proposed verification method, we integrate our algorithm as a new component into the configurable software verification toolkit CPACHECKER [5].
 This implementation is written in JAVA.
-All example programs are preprocessed and transformed into the simple intermediate language CIL [20].
+All example programs are preprocessed and transformed into the simple intermediate language CIL [17].
 For parsing C programs, CPACHECKER uses a library from the Eclipse C/C++ Development Kit.
-For efficient querying of formulas in the quantifier-free theory of rational linear arithmetic and equality with uninterpreted function symbols, we use the SMT solver MATHSAT [10], which is integrated as a library (written in C++).
-We use BDDs for representing abstract-state formulas.
+For efficient querying of formulas in the quantifier-free theory of rational linear arithmetic and equality with uninterpreted function symbols, we leverage the SMT solver MATHSAT [7], which is integrated as a library (written in C++).
+We use binary decision diagrams (BDDs) for the representation of abstract-state formulas.

-Our benchmark programs, the source code, and an executable of our LBE implementation are available on the supplementary web site on Large-Block Encoding (http://www.sosy-lab.org/~dbeyer/cpa-lbe).
-We ran all experiments on a 1.8 GHz Intel Core2 machine with 2 GB of RAM and 2 MB of cache, running GNU/Linux.
+We run all experiments on a 1.8 GHz Intel Core2 machine with 2 GB of RAM and 2 MB of cache, running GNU/Linux.
 We used a timeout of 1 800 s and a memory limit of 1.8 GB.

 Example Programs.
 We use three categories of benchmark programs.
 First, we experiment with programs that are specifically designed to cause an exponential blowup of the ART when using SBE (test_locks, in the style of the example in Sect.
 I).
-Second, we use the device-driver programs that were previously used as benchmarks in the BLAST project.5 Third, we solve various verification problems for the SSH client
+Second, we use the device-driver programs that were previously used as benchmarks in the BLAST project.
+Third, we solve various verification problems for the SSH client and server software (s3_clnt and s3_srvr), which share the same program logic, but check different safety properties.
+The safety property is encoded as conditional calls of a failure location and therefore reduces to the reachability of a certain error location.
+All benchmarks programs from the BLAST web page are preprocessed with CIL.
+For the second and third groups of programs, we also performed experiments with artificial defects introduced.